 H-1B Extension Processing Times in 2025

-The H-1B extension processing time generally averages between four to eight months.
+The H-1B extension processing time (I-129) generally takes between three to four months.
 However, processing times vary depending on:

-• Whether premium processing is used, which shortens processing times to 15 days once USCIS confirms receipt of the request.
+- Whether premium processing is used, which shortens processing times to 15 business days once USCIS confirms receipt of the request.

 For the most up-to-date estimates, use the USCIS Processing Times tool: